How to Create a Beautiful Soup Web Scraper in Python

 Let’s move on to how you can scrape information from the feed of PythonJobs.

 Scraping from PythonJobs

-In this tutorial, you will be building a web scraper using Python and the BeautifulSoup Python library to extract listings from PythonJobs.
+In this tutorial, we’ll build a web scraper using Python and the BeautifulSoup Python library to extract listings from PythonJobs.
 The web scraper will parse the extracted HTML from PythonJobs to gather relevant information filtered using specific words.